Absent Voter Ballot Application

-Use of a Signature Stamp - Public Act 79 of 2014 amends the Michigan Election Law to permit a physically disabled voter who is unable to sign his or her name due to the physical disability to use a signature stamp on a voter registration application or an election document.
+Public Act 79 of 2014 amends the Michigan Election Law to permit a physically disabled voter who is unable to sign his or her name due to the physical disability to use a signature stamp on a voter registration application or an election document.
 Current law only permits the voter to make his or her mark on the aforementioned documents.
 The new Act further defines that an election document includes, but is not limited to, all of the following: a voter application; an absent voter ballot application; an emergency absent voter ballot application; and an absent voter ballot return envelope.

-Deliver the application by one of the following methods:
+You can deliver signed applications by one of the following methods:

-- Fax the completed application to 248-347-0577 or
+- Fax the completed application to 248-347-0577, or

 - In the event an applicant cannot return the application in any of the above methods, the applicant may select any registered elector to return the application.
 The person returning the application must sign and return a Certificate of Authorized Registered Elector Returning Absentee Ballot Application on the back of the Absentee ballot application.